Antoine2718/Computer-vision-AI-with-PyTorch-for-embedded-systems-engineering/README.md

-# Computer vision AI with PyTorch engineering
+# Computer vision AI engineering using PyTorch

 ### ⚠️🖥️⚙️ This model has the advantage of being easy to install and relatively energy efficient, and therefore being particularly suitable for embedded systems.